 Students enrolled in the DAP must follow the COD or JJC catalog to satisfy requirements for the Associate's degree and the requirements set out in the IIT Undergraduate Bulletin in effect at the time of admission into the DAP for the Bacehlor's degree.

 Mathematics and Science Education

-Department Website: www.iit.edu/csl/msed
+Website: science.iit.edu/mathematics-science-education

 South Tower 4007 3424 S. State St. Chicago, IL 60616 312.567.3661